Application

 • We'll explore visual culture in all forms to broaden your outlook.
 You’ll not only examine the kinds of artefacts you might see in museums and art galleries, but also those that make up our everyday environment: like architecture, city and landscapes, adverts, TV and film, websites, the body, and street style.

-• You’ll have the chance to put theory into practice with our work placement module, so you have the chance to gain experience at a public institution such as the V&A Museum, Hackney Museum or The Live Art Development Agency
+• You’ll get the chance to put theory into practice with a work placement module, where you could gain experience at a public institution such as Hackney Museum or the Live Art Development Agency.

 • Many of our recent graduates are now working as curators and exhibition managers with employers including Tate Modern, the V&A Museum and Edinburgh Castle, while others enter creative fields such as journalism and marketing.